 Day 2: Exploring Lima

-Lima is a big, sprawling city, with a lot to see and experience, including:
+Lima is a big, sprawling city, with a lot to see and experience.
+Check out my guide for details on the things to do in Lima, which includes:

 - The colonial centre, including the grand Plaza de Armas, ornate 16th-century church Iglesia de La Merced and the canary yellow Convento de San Francisco de Lima